patrickm663/aws-lambda-layer-generator/README.md

 ```
 cd aws-layers
 ```
-3. Update the `requirements.txt` to include the packages you wish to include in your layer.
+3. Update the `requirements.txt` to include the packages you wish to include in your layer:
 ```
 vim src/requirements.txt
 ```